jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/04/2017-04-27-dr-jason-lisle-facebook-post-on-induction.md

 Hi James,

 <p class="quoted-text">
-> “Well, if they are grounded in God, then are either arbitrary, or the Laws of Logic are independent from God, and therefore, we come to the same grounding dilemma.”
+> "Well, if they are grounded in God, then are either arbitrary, or the Laws of Logic are independent from God, and therefore, we come to the same grounding dilemma."
 </p>

 I would say that is a bifurcation fallacy.
 Laws of logic reflect God’s thinking, and God necessarily thinks the way that He thinks.
 So they cannot be different because God cannot be different.
 But they still depend on Him.
 They cannot exist apart from God any more than your reflection in a mirror could exist apart from you.
 And your reflection in a mirror is not arbitrary.

 <p class="quoted-text">
-> “But I wasn't asking for the necessary properties for the Laws of Logic, but rather, what are the necessary and sufficient conditions for grounding them.”
+> "But I wasn't asking for the necessary properties for the Laws of Logic, but rather, what are the necessary and sufficient conditions for grounding them."
 </p>

 God is the necessary and sufficient condition for grounding them.
 The *reason* is that only the biblical God can account for the properties of laws of logic as they are.

 <p class="quoted-text">
-> “You are confusing how we can be epistemically rational in a belief with the belief's metaphysical grounding.
-My question is with regards to the latter.”
+> "You are confusing how we can be epistemically rational in a belief with the belief's metaphysical grounding.
+My question is with regards to the latter."
 </p>

 God is the metaphysical grounding for laws of logic.
 They reflect the nature of His thinking.

 <p class="quoted-text">
-> “Why do the Laws of Logic need a metaphysical grounding…”
+> "Why do the Laws of Logic need a metaphysical grounding…"
 </p>

 They do not account for their own properties.
 Laws of logic are conceptual – they exist in a mind.
 So whose mind do they reflect?
 Whose mind can account for the properties of laws of logic?

 <p class="quoted-text">
-> “and what are the necessary and sufficient conditions for the metaphysical grounding, if needed?”
+> "and what are the necessary and sufficient conditions for the metaphysical grounding, if needed?"
 </p>

 The biblical God.
 His mind is unchanging (accounting for the invariance of laws of logic), omniscient (accounting for the universal scope of laws of logic), and sovereign over all truth (accounting for the exception-less nature of laws of logic).

 <p class="quoted-text">
-> “And how have you been made aware of them? “
+> "And how have you been made aware of them? "
 </p>

 Revelation.
 God’s Word gives us all the information about God that we need to understand that He alone can account for the existence and properties of laws of logic.

 <p class="quoted-text">
-> “How does the christian world-view satisfy these necessary and sufficient conditions.”
+> "How does the christian world-view satisfy these necessary and sufficient conditions."
 </p>

 It has the biblical God.
 No other worldview does.
 Hence, no other worldview has a rational metaphysical (or epistemological) grounding for laws of logic.

 <p class="quoted-text">
-> “I have yet to read your book.
-So, if you answer the question in full in it, I'll be happy to purchase and read it”
+> "I have yet to read your book.
+So, if you answer the question in full in it, I'll be happy to purchase and read it"
 </p>

 I think it would help.
 Blessings.